chrisb2/pi_ina219/README.md

 ## Testing

-The library comes with a full test suite which can be executed with:
+The library comes with a full test suite which can be executed from the top level directory with:

 ```shell
  python -m unittest tests.testall